SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "You are not Applejack."

-Applejack stepped back into her mane.
+Applejack stepped back.

-"Hi, Applejack."
+"Oh!
+Hi, Applejack."

 "Twilight, do you have some tape?"